kudanai/libDayOne/readme.md

 There are two classes `DayOneJournal` and `DayOneEntry`... refer to the docstrings for more info

 see the `example.py` for simple usage.
+You should be able to use `example.py` as a fairy functional journal editor.

 ##Other projects of note